 A mousetrap that has not been set has only built-in intelligence, which gives it the possibility of being set.
 The process of setting it to catch a mouse adds the information of putting a spring under tension and being held by a metal tag that can be very easily dislodged.
 The trap “detects” the mouse when the mouse’s nibbling or its weight moves the tag slightly and dislodges it.
 This single bit of information is “processed” by the release of a spring that sends a thick wire crashing down onto the mouse.
 A trap like this has a minimal amount of intelligence.

-In information theory, which is a part of physics theory, the “information content” of an object is the number of all the conditions of all the particles of matter that the object is made of.
+In information theory, as an aspect fundamental physics, the “information content” of an object is the number of all the conditions of all the particles of matter that the object is made of.
 One single unit of data represents one single aspect of one particle in one object.
 Extending this, every particle of the universe would, theoretically, be represented by the items of data that are required to fully represent its characteristics and its condition.
 So a change in the conditions of some of the particles means that there is a corresponding change in the relevant information.
 This means that every possible piece of data is information.

 So with a mousetrap, once it is set, among all the information about the conditions of the particles it is composed of there are two pieces of information that are relevant to its function: the unstable equilibrium of the tag, and the condition of tension in the spring, which is held back by the tag.
 A third piece of information is added when the mouse upsets the trigger’s equilibrium.
 The spring is released and the laws of physics determine its action of slamming down.

-(Just as we would not describe the action of a mousetrap or any other mechanical device in terms of the atoms and molecules it is made of, similarly we would consider only the “macro” elements of information in describing the intelligence of the mousetrap.
-And we do the same with the intelligence of a computer or a person.)
+(Just as we would not describe the action of a mousetrap or any other mechanical device in terms of the atoms and molecules it is made of, similarly we would consider only the “macro” or “upper level” elements of information in assessing the functional intelligence of more complex devices and systems, including the intelligence of computers and people.)

 In more sophisticated arrangements such as computers and brains, much of the data and the forces acting on them are electronic, electromechanical or electrochemical.
 Every organism, and its functioning, from its beginning to its death, is the product of the processing of the information of its DNA, in conjunction with the information of the rest of its body and of the relevant parts of its environment.
 This processing occurs at every level of complexity up to and beyond its entire body.
 All this processing comprises the intelligence of the organism, and it is all just the product of the operation of the laws of nature.
 So intelligence is just a representation of the laws of nature.